 Marketers have the choice to specify and target specific or niche audiences in various ways.
 One of these ways is using geo-targeted ads, which play a vital role in PPC (pay-per-click) campaigns and deliver ads to people in specific areas.
-This is quite an effective strategy that can be used to build brand awareness in any locality.
+This is quite an effective strategy that can build brand awareness in any locality.

 What is Geo-Targeting and How it Works